Skip to content

 The key to this answer: don’t write about the topic; write about your relationship to the topic.
 “Quantum computing is revolutionizing cryptography” is a Wikipedia sentence.
 “I spent three months trying to understand Shor’s algorithm from a YouTube video, failed, found a paper by Prof. Aaronson that explained it differently, and now I can’t stop thinking about what post-quantum encryption means for privacy in countries with authoritarian governments” - that’s authentic intellectual curiosity in action.

-Advice for Polish applicants: your Polish/European experience gives you unique angles on many topics.
-The economics of post-communist transformation, the impact of the European Union on national law, bilingualism and neurolinguistics, the history of Solidarity as a case study in political science – these are all topics you have “in your DNA” and which an American candidate cannot recount firsthand.
+Advice for international applicants: your own background gives you unique angles on many topics.
+The economics of your country’s development, the way regional politics or international institutions reshaped the law where you live, bilingualism and neurolinguistics, a pivotal social movement in your nation’s recent history as a case study in political science - these are all topics you may have “in your DNA” and which an American candidate cannot recount firsthand.

 6 Most Common Mistakes in Yale Essays